rightjs/rightjs-docs/docs/en/docs/dom/element.md

 ## Selector Methods

-There is a number of methods like, {#parents}, {#siblings} and so on to help you navigate around an element's neighborhood.
+There are a number of methods like {#parents}, {#siblings} and so on to help you navigate in the neighborhood of an element.
 All the methods can be used as are, or they can receive an optional CSS selector rule which will filter the result.